 During November we often think of turkey, stuffing and mashed potatoes.
 Ironically, the month that we often overeat and celebrate Thanksgiving is also Diabetes Awareness Month.
 Over 29 million Americans are living with diabetes, which is about 1 in 11 individuals.
-Type 2 diabetes is a disease where blood glucose (sugar) levels are too high, which if unmanaged can result in serious health complications.
+Type 2 diabetes is a disease where blood glucose (sugar) levels are too high, which if not managed can result in serious health complications.
 Although, diabetes is an equal opportunity disease impacting both men and women, there are a few risk factors that are specific to females.

 Listen up!
 This is your health we’re talking about!
 These are the top five Type 2 diabetes risk factors that women should pay attention to: